contentful/contentful.rb/README.md

 [Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

-**IMPORTANT**: We're collecting feedback before releasing version 2.0.0 of the SDK, if you're interested in helping, please drop by this issue and help us improving: https://github.com/contentful/contentful.rb/issues/120

 ## Setup

 Add to your Gemfile and bundle: